Grand Central Psychology

 At Grand Central Psychology, we pair you with a seasoned clinician who will teach you tools that will have long-lasting effects on your overall mental health and wellbeing.
 You will work with a therapist who is committed to providing you with effective, evidence-based treatment.

-We specialize in Cognitive Behavioral Therapy (CBT) for tweens, teens, and adults.
+We specialize in Cognitive Behavioral Therapy (CBT) for children, adolescents and adults.
 We work collaboratively with our clients to tailor therapy to fit their needs.

 Grand Central Psychology was founded by Dr. Jessica Hirsh Weiss and Dr. Deborah Neft with a commitment to treating a diverse client population in both New York City and Westchester.